 This results in re-architecture of certain classes of long-lived tasks in order to make them suitable for FaaS functions — you may need to create several different coordinated FaaS functions, whereas in a traditional environment you may have one long-duration task performing both coordination and execution.

-Serverless computing of the type that we can observe with AWS Lambda is without doubts a highly helpful resource.
-So, don’t put off including the technology into your DevOps delivery chain.
-However, it is also fair to say that although serverless computing is irreplaceable in a variety of tasks, it still can’t substitute some other technologies when it comes to deploying and managing your own containers.
-Serverless computing is designed to work with containers, rather than replacing them.
+Serverless computing such as AWS Lambda is without doubt a fantastic resource.
+So don’t put off the integration of the technology into your cloud DevOps delivery chain.
+However, it is also fair to say that while serverless computing is irreplaceable for a variety of tasks, it still can’t substitute some other technologies when it comes to deploying and managing your own containers.
+Serverless computing is designed to work with containers, rather than replace them.

 The bad news is that JSON parsing can be rather tricky.
 The good news is that AWS services give Lambda the event payload in a defined structure per service.
-All you need to do is to explore JSON schema validation tools if processing messages embedded in the JSON payload itself.
-Then, check the data types of attributes in JSON after validation.
-And if you’re processing binary objects, explore packages that can help varify or test the contents.
+If processing messages are embedded in the JSON payload itself, all you need to do is to explore JSON schema validation tools.
+Next check the data types of attributes in JSON following validation.
+And if you’re processing binary objects, explore packages that can help verify or test the contents.

 Your CD pipeline should be captured as code and version controlled.
-Builds should be reproducible.
+Builds should be replicable.
 Dependencies, including transient dependencies, should be locked down to exact versions.
-If a minor/patch version, updates can creep in between 2 builds, in which case the build is not reproducible.
+If a minor/patch version, updates can creep in between 2 builds, in which case the build cannot be reproduced.

-The choice to migrate to serverless architecture should be a well-considered decision.
-To benefit from a serverless approach, you have to perfectly understand why your project may need it, how it is implemented and what drawbacks you may face.
+The decision to migrate to serverless architecture should be well-considered.
+To benefit from a serverless approach you have to clearly understand why your project may need it, how it is implemented and what drawbacks you may have to contend with.

-The K&C team have worked with serverless architecture for a couple of years.
-If you’re not sure if serverless is for you, then come to us and get an insightful reply!
+The K&C team have worked with serverless architecture for a couple of years and have significant experience in Cloud DevOps consulting, AWS consulting and hybrid cloud solutions.
+If you’re not sure if serverless is the right approach for you, then please just give us a shout and we’ll be happy to provide an insightful reply!